KatarzynaConnell/Iris-Project-2019/README.md

 This repository contains my solutions the Project 2019 for the module Programming and Scripting at GMIT.
 [See here for the instructions](https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf)

+# Project Plan:
+1. Sir Ronal Fisher and Iris dataset - brief introduction
-# About the dataset and the author
+2. Presentation of the dataset with the column headers
+3. Statistical summary of each column
+4. Mean, maximum and minimum of each of the species
+5. Histogram presentation of both sepal and petal width and length
+6. Summary
+7. References

+## How to download this repository

+1. Go to Github.
+2. Click the download button.

+## How to run this code

+1. Make sure you have Python installed.
+2. Run the Dataset.py

+1. Sir Ronal Fisher and Iris dataset - brief introduction

 Sir Ronald Aylmer Fisher, byname R.A.
 Fisher, (born February 17, 1890, London, England—died July 29, 1962, Adelaide, Australia) was British statistician and geneticist who pioneered the application of statistical procedures to the design of scientific experiments.

 In 1936 he introduced the Iris flower data set (aka Fisher's Iris data set) which is a multivariate data set that consists of 50 samples from each of three species of Iris:
-0 Iris setosa
+Iris setosa
-1 Iris virginica
+Iris virginica
-2 Iris versicolor
+Iris versicolor

 Four features were measured from each sample:
 1 the length of the sepals, in centimeters